AudioUtils

 MP3 vs. WAV for Podcasting: Which Format to Use

 Should you upload MP3 or WAV to your podcast host?
-Learn what platforms accept, how bitrate affects file size and quality, and the right workflow from recording to publish.
+Learn what platforms accept, how bitrate affects file size and quality, and the right workflow.

 Podcast hosts re-encode incoming audio anyway, so the source format question for podcasters is more nuanced than the general MP3-vs-WAV debate.
 This guide covers what each major host does to your upload, when WAV is worth the bandwidth, and the recommended source specs for both formats.